 Don’t buy tacky souvenirs; most of these are made in another country and end up collecting dust years later.
 Spend your money on experiences or buy from local handicraft shops, this way you give back to the local economy.

-If you are really dedicated to refusing all unnecessary waste:
+If you are really dedicated to refusing all unnecessary waste and achieve zero waste tourism:

 - Use a bamboo toothbrush: Instead of using a plastic toothbrush switch to a compostable bamboo toothbrush.
 Make sure you remove the bristles before composting, these are usually nylon.